Pantastisch/fritz_nas_auto_mount/README.md

 Your FRITZ!NAS user password which will have access to your `%NAS_PATH%`.

 ## Usage
+Enable `rpcbind` by following command:
+`sudo update-rc.d rpcbind enable`

+Test if your device appears:
+`sudo mount -a`

-Your NAS will be available on your Linux device on `/mnt/fritz_nas/%NAS_PATH%` after reboot.
+Your NAS will be available on your Linux device on `/mnt/fritz_nas/%NAS_PATH%`.